EliaTogni/Univault/Classes/Simulation.md

 $$\mathbb{E}[aX + b] = a\mathbb{E}[X] + b$$

-It can also be shown that expectation is a linear operation in the sense that for any two random variables $X_1$ and $X_2$
+It can also be shown that expectation is a linear operation in the sense that for any two Random Variables $X_1$ and $X_2$

 $$\mathbb{E}[X_1 + X_2] = \mathbb{E}[X_1] + \mathbb{E}[X_2]$$